Maasai people

-The Maasai (/'mɑːsaɪ, mɑːˈsaɪ/) are a Nilotic ethnic group inhabiting northern, central and southern Kenya and northern Tanzania, near the African Great Lakes region.
-Their native language is the Maasai language, a Nilotic language related to Dinka, Kalenjin and Nuer.
+The Maasai (/'mɑːsaɪ, mɑːˈsaɪ/) are an Eastern Nilotic ethnic group native to northern, central and southern regions of Kenya including northern Tanzania, near the African Great Lakes region.
+Their native language is Maa, a Nilotic language related to Dinka, Kalenjin and Nuer, a branch within the broader Nilo-Saharan language family.
 Except for some elders living in rural areas, most Maasai people speak the official languages of Kenya and Tanzania—Swahili and English.

 The Maasai population has been reported as numbering 1,189,522 in Kenya in the 2019 census compared to 377,089 in the 1989 census.
-However, many Maasai view the census as government meddling and either refuse to participate or actively provide false information.

 History

 The Maasai inhabit the African Great Lakes region and arrived via South Sudan.
-Most Nilotic speakers in the area, including the Maasai, the Turkana and the Kalenjin, are pastoralists and have a reputation as fearsome warriors and cattle rustlers.
-The Maasai and other groups in East Africa have adopted customs and practices from neighbouring Cushitic-speaking groups, including the age-set system of social organisation, circumcision, and vocabulary terms.
+The Maasai, the Turkana and the Samburu, are pastoralists and have a reputation as fearsome warriors and cattle rustlers.
+The Maasai and other groups in East Africa have adopted customs and practices from neighbouring Cushitic-speaking groups, including the age-set system of social organization, circumcision, and vocabulary terms.